Chat With Our Students

 ebkalve@sseriga.edu

 Hey!
-I'm Elīza, a first-year student at SSE Riga.
+I'm Elīza, a second-year student at SSE Riga.
 I chose to study at SSE Riga because it offered the best education and what I need to fulfill my future goals.
-When I was applying to study here I had many questions and did not know whom to ask these questions.
+I had many questions about the university when I applied.
 Among those questions was - will I fit in?
 It was important because there are many good universities, but the important thing is to find the one where you feel that you belong.
-I understood that I belong in SSE Riga while chatting with one of the students.
+I understood that I belonged to SSE Riga while chatting with one of the students.
 So I want to offer you the same opportunity.
 Write me anytime and we can chat about your goals and worries, and anything else that you need to know before applying to SSE Riga.

 chat5